thecreativeone91/CamPop/README.md

 # Known Issues
-Camera window is slow to popup requires ffplay to be installed at /opt/homebrew/bin/ffplay - ```run brew install ffmpeg
+Camera window is slow to popup requires ffplay to be installed at `/opt/homebrew/bin/ffplay` - run `brew install ffmpeg` Windows size/position is currently not honored

 # Settings